-The Wallace Stevens Journal welcomes submissions on all aspects of Wallace Stevens’s poetry and life.
+The Wallace Stevens Journal welcomes submissions on all aspects of Wallace Stevens’s writing and life.
 Articles range from interpretive criticism of his poetry and essays to comparisons with other writers, from biographical and contextual studies to more theoretically informed reflections.
-Also welcome are previously unpublished primary or archival material and photographs, proposals for guest-edited special issues, as well as original Stevens-inspired artistic and creative works.
+Also welcome are previously unpublished primary or archival material and photographs, proposals for guest-edited special issues, and original Stevens-inspired creative works.

-The journal also publishes poetry related to or inspired by Wallace Stevens, as well as book reviews, news and comments, a current bibliography of annual scholarship on Stevens, and reproductions of artwork inspired by the poet.
-For poetry submissions, contact the Poetry Editor below.
-For inquiries and proposals with regard to book reviews, contact the Book Review Editor below.
-If you are interested in proposing cover art, contact the Art Editor below.
+The journal also publishes poetry related to or inspired by Wallace Stevens as well as book reviews, news and comments, a current bibliography of annual scholarship on Stevens, and reproductions of artwork inspired by the poet.
+For poetry submissions, contact the Poetry Editor.
+For inquiries and proposals regarding book reviews, contact the Book Review Editor.
+If you are interested in proposing art for the cover or elsewhere, contact the Art Editor.

 The Wallace Stevens Journal